tomwhartung/always_learning_python/README.md

 ## hello_world Project

-1. Version from book does not work - yet (wip)
+1. Lightweight Django Book version - does not work - yet (wip)
-2. Got pure_python.py version to work in new virtual environment (see below)
+2. pure_python.py version - works in new virtual environment (see below)
-3. Django version ... (wip - see below)
+3. startproject version - created using startproject: there are a few of these onlin (see below)

-### hello_world - lightweight_django_book.py version
+### 1. Lightweight Django Book version

+See lightweight_django_book.py .

-Unable to get this to work, yet.
+Unable to get this to work, yet (after entering the command, it simply returns).

 #### WIP